The 60 Most Interesting World Facts You'll Ever Hear

 The next time you feel like taking a dip in the big blue ocean, you might not want to think about the fact that the seemingly pristine water is home to almost 200,000 different kinds of viruses.
 While this may sound scary, Matthew Sullivan, a microbiologist at the Ohio State University, told CNN, "Having that road map [of what viruses exist] helps us do a lot of the things we'd be interested in to better understand the ocean and, I hate to say it, but maybe to have to engineer the ocean at some point to combat climate change."

 New Zealanders have more pets per household than any other country.

-People who live in New Zealand seem to love having an animal companion around.
-That's why 68 percent of households in the country have a pet, which is more than any other nation in the world.
+People who live in New Zealand seem to love having at least one animal companion around.
+That's why 68% of households in the country have a pet, which is more than any other nation in the world.
 Americans also happen to love furry friends, which is why more than half of all U.S. homes have either a dog or cat (or both).

 Tokyo is the world's largest city with 37 million inhabitants.

 Tokyo is a booming city—not only by Japanese standards, but also compared to cities around the world.
 With around 37 million people living in Tokyo, it's the world's largest city when it comes to population size, according to Reuters.
 The next largest city is Delhi, India, (population 29 million) and Shanghai, China (population 26 million).